How Many Commonhold Properties Are There in the UK?

 Fewer than 20 commonhold developments currently exist in the UK, according to the most recent data.
 This translates to less than 200 individual commonhold units in total across England and Wales, based on figures from the government published Ministry of Housing, Communities & Local Government 2024 Commonhold White Paper.

 By contrast, in 2023-24, there were an estimated 4.83 million leasehold dwellings in England.
-Leasehold properties are held under a lease, which is a legal agreement granting the right to occupy the property for a set period.
+The majority of leasehold properties are flats which are sold as a package with a new house.
 This equates to 19% of the English housing stock, highlighting the enormous disparity between policy aspirations for commonhold expansion and its real-world uptake.
-Unlike commonhold, which has no expiring term and offers perpetual ownership, leasehold properties are subject to an expiring term, after which ownership reverts to the freeholder.
+In most cases this is a long term but there is a terminal date after which the freeholder would be entitled to call for surrender of the lease.

 Why Is Commonhold Ownership So Rare?